Sōhei

 Sōhei (僧兵) were Buddhist warrior monks of both classical and feudal Japan.
 At certain points in history, they held considerable power, obliging the imperial and military governments to collaborate.

 The prominence of the sōhei rose in parallel with the ascendancy of the Tendai school's influence between the 10th and 17th centuries.
 The warriors protected land and intimidated rival schools of Buddhism, becoming a significant factor in the spread of Buddhism and the development of different schools during the Kamakura period.

-The sōhei shared many similarities with the European lay brothers, members of a monastic order who might not have been ordained.
+The sōhei shared many similarities with the European lay brothers, members of a monastic order who might not have been ordained but were subject to the rest of their rules.
 Much like the Teutonic Order, the warrior monks of the Holy Roman Empire, and the crusading orders, sōhei did not operate as individuals, or even as members of small, individual temples, but rather as warriors in a large extended brotherhood or monastic order.
 The home temple of a sōhei monastic order might have had several, if not dozens or a hundred, smaller monasteries, training halls, and subordinate temples connected to it.
 A famous sōhei monastery is Enryaku-ji on Mount Hiei, just outside Kyoto, while Kōfuku-ji in Nara also fielded a large sōhei army.